bnachtwey/IT-Stuff/Storage/rclone/ReadMe.md

 # ReadMe

-## healing MacOS pains
+## MacOS pains

+### homebrew package with limited functionality, binary blocked by MacOS
-Using the _rclone_ package from _homebrew_ not mount of remote shares is possible.
-But getting the rclone from the projekt itself, the binary is blocked by MacOS' _"security"_ features as the binary is _not verified_.
+Using the _rclone_ package from _homebrew_, mounting remote shares is not possible.
+But getting the rclone binary from the projekt itself, it's blocked by MacOS' (so called) _"security"_ features as the binary is _not verified_.

 The Workaround is very simple: Just remove the _quarantine_ setting from the binary: